 - Who is Tawfiq Jaunbocus and why train with him?

 - What it’s like to train in Brazilian Jiu-Jitsu in Mauritius

 - Costs for training in BJJ in Mauritius

 Studying Brazilian Jiu-Jitsu in Mauritius with Académie Jaunbocus Tawfiq (AJT) — In a Nutshell

 I wanted to try to get to blue belt level in BJJ in Mauritius while I was there.
 And as I mentioned above, I wanted it to get it through AJT.

 However, I quickly learned that the grading system is quite formal in Mauritius.
 Many people from Europe / the US scoff at this, but it has distinct benefits in emerging markets (will discuss below).
 So grades are awarded through a formal grading system.

-In a nutshell, AJT is a originally Brazilian Jiu-Jitsu oriented gym.
-That was always the their primary focus, though lately they have been expanding to MMA.
+In a nutshell, AJT was originally a Brazilian Jiu-Jitsu oriented gym.
+That was always their primary focus, though lately they have been expanding to MMA.
 However, MMA training is mostly for people who want to compete.